IamTheFij/email-assistant/indexer/README.md

 # Indexer
-Simple service to act as data layer for Email Assitant
+Simple service to act as data layer for Email Assistant

+You can use the `API_TOKEN` environment variable to set a token expected to be sent as `Authorization: Bearer ${API_TOKEN}` header with each API call to the API, to secure it.

 ## Healthcheck
 Path: `/`